 When you buy insurance (whole or term), the insurance company knows what your odds are of surviving during the period of the insurance.
 For example, let’s assume you are in excellent health, you are 35 years old and you want $100,000 worth of insurance.
 The insurance company sells you (and 5,000 other 35-year-old people) $100,000 worth of coverage.
 Let’s assume the insurance company knows that out of 5,000 35-year-olds, 20 are going to die this year.
 That’s what actuaries figure out.
 That means that it’s probably going to cost the company $2,000,000 in clams this year.
 Make sense?

 Now, if the company is going to pay out $2,000,000 this year, they have to collect at least that much in premiums.
 That means the company must collect $400 from each of the 5,000 people who buy insurance just to cover their costs.
 Now, this is called mortality cost, and those go up each year.
 Why?
 Because as you get older, your mortality risk increases (the chances of you dying go up.)
 So the mortality cost might be $400 this year, but since a 36-year-old has a slightly higher risk of dying than a 35-year-old, the insurance company is going to pay out more money for every 5,000 people they insure each subsequent year.
 If you are very advanced in age, the premiums get really expensive.
-That’s why some folks consider guaranteed issue life insurance, but senior term life insurance is usually a better bet.)
+That’s why some folks consider guaranteed issue life insurance, but term life insurance for older people is usually a better bet.)
 You can either buy annual term insurance and pay higher premiums every year or buy 10, 20 or 30-year term.
 When you buy term insurance for many years, you pay a higher premium the first year than you would if you bought annually renewable term, but the premium is level for the period.
 So if you buy 10-year term, the premium for the insurance is going to stay the same every year for 10 years.

 That’s because the company figures out what their risks and costs are each year and simply averages the cost.
 When you buy term, you pay that $400 plus extra to cover sales commission, the other costs the company incurs and the profit the company wants to make.
 Let’s say the total premium for $100,000 is $800 a year.
 When you buy a whole life policy, the insurance company has the same exact mortality and administrative costs, so they charge you the same costs.
 But it doesn’t stop there.
 The insurance company actually needs to collect more.
 A lot more.
 Why?
 Because with whole life, the deal is, you not only pay the cost of insurance, you pay extra.